jjxxmiin/jjxxmiin.github.io/_posts/2024-04-18-Aliceinwonderland9.md

 “Ten hours the first day,” said the Mock Turtle: “nine the next, and so on.”

-“What a curious plan !” exclaimed Alice.
+“What a curious plan!” exclaimed Alice.

-“That ’s the reason they ’re called lessons,” the Gryphon remarked : “ because they lessen from day to day.”
+“That’s the reason they’re called lessons,” the Gryphon remarked: “ because they lessen from day to day.”

 This was quite a new idea to Alice, and she thought it over a little before she made her next remark.
-“Then the eleventh day must have been a holiday ?”
+“Then the eleventh day must have been a holiday?”

 “Of course it was,” said the Mock Turtle.

 “And how did you manage on the twelfth ?”
 Alice went on eagerly.

-“That’s enough about lessons,” the Gryphon interrupted in a very decided tone : “ tell her something about the games now.”
+“That’s enough about lessons,” the Gryphon interrupted in a very decided tone: “tell her something about the games now.”